|

 Prezentul mesaj este confidential si apartine Ministerului Afacerilor Externe.
 El se adreseaza numai persoanei mentionate ca destinatar, precum si altor persoane autorizate sa-l primeasca. În cazul în care nu sunteti destinatarul vizat, va aducem la cunostinta ca dezvaluirea, copierea, distribuirea sau initierea unor actiuni pe baza prezentei informatii sunt strict interzise si atrag raspunderea juridica.
 Daca ati primit acest mesaj dintr-o eroare, va rugam sa ne anuntati imediat, ca raspuns la mesajul de fata, si sa-l stergeti apoi din sistemul dumneavoastra.
 Apreciem si va multumim pentru cooperare.

 This message is confidential and it is property of the Ministry of Foreign Affairs of Romania.
 It is exclusively destined to the person mentioned as addressee, as well as to any other person authorized to receive it.
 In case you are not the intended addressee, we hereby inform you that the disclosure, copying or distribution of the present information, or the initiation of any action based on it, are strictly forbidden and determine legal responsibility.
 If you have received it by mistake please let us know by reply and then delete it from your system.
+We appreciate your cooperation.
+Thank You!

-Wednesday 15 February 2012
+Wednesday, 15 February 2012

 Re: London screening of Romanian film Morgen + Q&A with Andras Hathazi